 Once learning content has been created, whether by your L&D team or by subject matter experts, it’s time to publish it.
 This gives your employees access to the content, so they can use it to learn.

-The easiest way to reach large numbers of employees is to use online publishing tools.
+The easiest way to reach large numbers of employees is to set up a training program for employees that can be easily published and shared online.
 You can publish content via your company’s website, which may involve an increased IT workload and higher costs.
 Or you can publish via a cloud-based learning platform.
 Easygenerator actually doubles as a content creation tool and a publishing platform, making it a useful, cost-effective choice.

 So, your content is published and now it’s time to see how effective it is.
 Modern e-learning platforms include tools for tracking how well employees are doing on assessments, and monitoring key metrics like course completion rates.